abhijeetgawas19/Data_Structure_using_C/README.md

 		- Linked List Elements are Sorted or Not?.
 		- Remove Duplicate Elements from Linked List.
 		- Display the Linked List Reverse Order and Reverse the Linked List.
-		- Concatenation of 2 Linked List
+		- Concatenation of 2 Linked List.
-		- Loop in the Linked List
+		- Loop in the Linked List.
 	- **Circular Linked List**
+		- Create and Display Circular Singly Linked List.
 	- **Doubly Linked List**
 	- **Circular Doubly Linked List**
 - **Stack**